remind-me-later/TFG-matematicas/md/draft.md

-In the Lean project the syntax of $\texttt{IMP}$ is defined in the file [Lang.lean](https://github.com/remind-me-later/SemanticsLean/blob/main/Semantics/Imp/Lang.lean) where the previous definitions are encoded as inductive types, we reproduce here the definition of the syntax of arithmetic expressions and commands:
+In the Lean project the syntax of $\texttt{IMP}$ is defined in the file [Lang.lean](https://github.com/remind-me-later/SemanticsLean/blob/main/Semantics/Imp/Lang.lean) where the previous definitions are encoded as inductive types, with the following constructors:

 ```lean
 inductive Aexp where